resaba-kaypee/reactjs-bugtracker/README.md

 [x] add delete user at auth admin state
-[x] UPDATE PROJECT - can add the tech again to the same project [x] change project.techs document model to have an _id [ ] addTech and removeTech is making the same api call [ ] fix users logs in client and in server
+[x] UPDATE PROJECT - can add the tech again to the same project [x] change project.techs document model to have an _id [ ] addTech to project can add blank user to list
+[ ] addTech and removeTech is making the same api call [ ] fix users logs in client and in server
 [ ] fix users logout logs in server